robfatland/reorganiseduponthefloor/outreach/README.md

 * othermathclub
    * for kids who like math but are not inclined towards competition style
    * intended to go off the beaten track of the curriculum
-   * ***The Other Math Club*** Jupyter notebook is the catch-all for content.
+   * ***Welcome*** Jupyter notebook is the catch-all for content.
 It starts off with Monty Hall, some graph theory problems, and a variant of Ms. Halfway
    * There is function for displaying images from the `images` folder in cells.
 See the main README.md file; some notebooks use it via import...
+   * subsections
+       * appendices
+           * Activities and Lectures
+           * book ideas: Really is notes on writing a book
+           * e to the x
+           * infinite series
+           * leech trees (note redundancy with I think Welcome.ipynb)
+       * computing
+       * drone bees
+       * fibonacci
+       * geometry
+       * graphs
+       * images: sub-folders by topic, contain images that are inlined in the notebooks
+       * infinity
+       * logic
+       * meruprastarah
+       * montecarlo
+       * numbers
+       * probability
+       * problems
+       * proof
+       * topology